Essentials of Treasury Management, 5th Edition

 I. Introduction

 III.
-The Working Capital Cash Conversion Cycle (CCC)
+Components of the Capital Cash Conversion Cycle (CCC)

 IV.
-How Changes in Current Accounts Impact External Financing
+How Changes in Current Balance Sheet Accounts Impact External Financing

 VI.
-Management of Credit and Accounts Receivable (A/R)
+Management of Trade Credit and Accounts Receivable (A/R)

 VII.
 Management of Inventory